- The Fiscal

 - What You

-The Peter G. Peterson Foundation commissioned a poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
-The nationwide poll included 1,000 U.S. registered voters, surveyed by telephone between July 23, 2018 and July 26, 2018.
+The Peter G. Peterson Foundation commissioned this poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
+The nationwide poll included 1,002 U.S. registered voters, surveyed by telephone between July 22, 2019 and July 25, 2019.
 The poll has a margin of error of +/- 3.1%.
 The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.

 Thinking about our national debt over the last few years, would you say your level of concern has increased or decreased?

 |Increased a lot||41%|

 When it comes to addressing our national debt, would you say things in the United States are heading in the right direction or do you think things are off on the wrong track?